gilbarbara/colorizr/README.md

 ```

 **rgb2hex(input: RGB | RGBArray): string**
-_convert a RGB object into a hex string_
+_convert an RGB object into a hex string_

 ```typescript
 import { rgb2hex } from 'colorizr';